solomonxie/issues_blog/solomonxie/solomonxie.github.io/markdown/issue-44.md

 ## [`Dilations`](https://www.khanacademy.org/math/geometry/hs-geo-transformations/hs-geo-dilations/v/example-identifying-the-center-of-dilation)

-`Dilation`, just a fancy word for "resizing", or "scaling".
+> `Dilation`, just a fancy word for "resizing", or "scaling".

+Notice that: Dilation **DOES NOT** change any angle within the shape.
+Don't get confused with a `horizontal stretch`, which does change both sides and angles.

 ### [`Similarity`](http://www.mathsisfun.com/geometry/similar.html)
 When you resize, or say dilate a shape, you call the new shape "similar" to the original one.